-F1 betting odds are live with the season well underway, and a title fight continuing to develop with every race.
+F1 betting odds are live with the season nearly at its summer break and a two-driver title fight well underway.

-As both title pictures come into focus, the F1 World Drivers' Championship odds, as well as odds for the Constructors Championship, change considerably race-to-race.
+As both championship pictures come into focus, the F1 World Drivers' Championship odds, as well as odds for the Constructors Championship, change considerably race-to-race.

 Here are the latest F1 odds for the 2021 season.